whscienceteacher/whscienceteacher.github.io/README.md

 [Histology Slides of Connective Tissue](/histology/connectivetissue/) - **Biology** - Shows different types of irregular connective tissue: Dense, reticular, areloar, and white adipose.
 Start with a 10x slide and zoom in to 40x-200x micrographs.
 Pointers show clear examples of the cell types.
 Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.
 Please let me know if the labels are wrong.
 It's been a long time since I took histology and I couldn't find my textbook.

 [Histology of Epidermis](/histology/epidermis/) - **Biology** - Microscope slides of epidermis and a hair folicle.
 Allows several zoom levels.
 Not as high quality as some of the other histology apps I offer.
 If anyone has higher quality photomicroscopy, let me know.

 [Histology Slides of Epithelium](/histology/epithelium/) - **Biology** - Shows different types of epithelial cells: simple cuboidal, simple columnar, and squamous.
 Start with a 10x slide and zoom in to 40x-200x micrographs.
 Pointers show clear examples of the cell types.
 Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

 [Histology of Eukaryotes](/histology/eukaryote/) - **Biology** - Microscope slides of animal and plant tissues.
 Allows multiple zoom levels.
 Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

+[Histology Slides of Muscle](/histology/muscle/) - **Biology** - Students zoom in on three slides of different types of muscle tissue.
+Start with a 10x slide and zoom in to 40x-400x micrographs.
+Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

+[Histology Slides of Nervous Tissue](/histology/nervous/) - **Biology** - Students zoom in on two slides of vervous tissue.
+Start with a 10x slide and zoom in to 40x-200x micrographs.
+Big thank you to [Berkshire Community College Bioscience Image Library](http://blogs.berkshirecc.edu/bccoer/) for releasing their microscopy photos in the public domain.

+[Microarray](./microarray) - **Biology** - Use a micropipette to test gene response in several tissue types.
+Made on commission

 [Macromolecules Testting](/macrotest/) - **Biology** - Students can simulate some common tests for carbohydrates, protein, and fat on different foods.
 Also available in a [simplified version](/macrotest/mod/)) with fewer foods and tests.